JetBrains/teamcity-documentation/topics/custom-chart.md

 ## Managing Custom Charts via the TeamCity Web UI

-It is possible to manage custom charts using the TeamCity Web UI.
+It is possible to manage custom charts using the TeamCity web UI.

 ### Adding Custom Charts